Mecklenburg County Prostitution Lawyer

 Penalties for Prostitution in Mecklenburg County

 A prostitution charge is a Class 1 misdemeanor offense in Virginia.
-The maximum penalties for a conviction on a Class 1 misdemeanor include up to a one year of incarceration and a fine of up to $2,5000.
-Aiding prostitution and using a vehicle to promote prostitution also are Class 1 misdemeanor offenses that have the potential for the same penalties.
+The maximum penalties for a conviction on a Class 1 misdemeanor include up to one year of incarceration and a fine of up to $2,5000.
+Aiding prostitution and using a vehicle to promote also are Class 1 misdemeanor offenses that have the potential for the same penalties.

 The stigma of a prostitution conviction also can adversely impact employment opportunities and be highly damaging to the reputations of individuals in their communities.

 As a result, these persons may want to reach out to a prostitution attorney in Mecklenburg County for help in possibly minimizing the penalties that they may receive or avoiding a conviction altogether.